-from the that-won't-work dept
+from the stand-back-and-let-the-pros-handle-this,-son dept

 Cyrus Farivar of Ars Technica has obtained court documents showing the Oakland Police Department had to call in the feds -- and their IMSI catcher -- to track down a suspect wanted in connection with a shooting of an off-duty police officer.

 According to new government affidavits filed earlier this week, the Oakland Police Department (OPD) used its stingray without a warrant in 2013 for several hours overnight as a way to locate a man accused of being involved in shooting a local police officer.
 The OPD called in the FBI when that effort was unsuccessful.
 The FBI was somehow able to locate the suspect in under an hour, and he surrendered to OPD officers.

 The only reason these affidavits even exist is because the judge presiding over the prosecution of Purvis Ellis ordered the government to submit declarations detailing how the devices were used to locate him.
 Two declarations -- one from the FBI [PDF] and one from the Oakland PD [PDF] -- shed some additional light on the now-ubiquitous cell phone-tracking technology.

 Neither law enforcement agency sought a warrant for their Stingray deployments.
 Both declarations claim none was needed because of "exigent circumstances."
 Given that this occurred before the DOJ instituted a warrant requirement for the FBI's Stingray use, it's unlikely any evidence is in danger of being tossed.